riboviz/riboviz/docs/developer/testing.md

 ---

-## Run vignette integration tests
+## Download vignette integration test data

-Test data found within repositories prefixed `test-data-<YYYYMMDD>|<TAG>`, within the [riboviz](https://github.com/riboviz) project on GitHub.
+Integration test data can be found within repositories prefixed `test-data-<YYYYMMDD>|<TAG>`, within the [riboviz](https://github.com/riboviz) project on GitHub.
 These contain output files from the workflow.

 **Note:** The most recent `test-data-<YYYYMMDD>` repository will be consistent with the most recent version of the code on the `develop` branch.